 In ‘stand-alone’ mode (i.e. not using an institution’s SSO mechanism to authenticate users), RSpace maintains its own authentication mechanism and credentials database.

 - Passwords created by the user must be at least 8 characters long, not be identical to the username, and not belong to a common password blacklist (e.g., ‘password’).
-This blacklist is editable by system administrators.

 - To prevent brute-force password guessing attacks, accounts are locked out for a short time after a number of consecutive unsuccessful logins.
 All login attempts are logged to a security event log.